DziugasB123/my-python-project/README.md

 4. Results and Summary

     Results:
-        1. User account creation and login;
+        1. User account creation and login
-        2. Recipe management;
+        2. Recipe management
-        3. Persistent storage;
+        3. Persistent storage

-        4. Action logging;
-        5. There were a few times, when the program wouldn't work because of tiny mistakes that were hard to catch.
+        There were a few times, when the program wouldn't work because of tiny mistakes that were hard to catch.

     Conclusion:
         This program successfully manages recipe creation, deletion or editing, user accounts.
 It records data in .txt files to preserve information.
 This was the largest programming project I have ever done, which was interesting to work on, but I do not believe I will be in any way improving or adding to this program, nor in any way sharing it with other people - it was solely a project for the course work assignment.